integr8ly/integreatly-operator/test-cases/README.md

 >
 > And automatically close as **Won't Do** all tests marked as **Won't Do** or **Done** in the previous Epic

-It is also possible to set the Jira username and password in environment variables:
+It is also possible to set the Jira token in environment variables.
+Then the command looks as following:

 ```
  ./tools.sh jira --epic EPICKEY-00 --product PRODUCT_NAME